abikesa/music/xpected.md

    - Frequency, Amplitude, Timbre
    - Hierarchy based on frequency
       - `Interfearance Pattern`
+      - Wit, humor, subtlety all rely on the intelligence of the audience to resonate
    - Thats the harmonic series
 4. Song: Freudian Ensemble (Ego-root, Superego-triad, Id-tensions)
 5. Art: Triads, Extended, Altered